willvieira/ms_STM-managed/manuscript/manuscript.md

 We extend this model initially calibrated with over 40,000 plots from the eastern North American forest inventory to integrate the effect of plantation, enrichment planting, harvest and thinning on the colonization and extinction dynamics.
 These four contrasting management practices simulates how plantation and enrichment planting can reduce colonization credit, and how harvest and thinning can reduce extinction debt.

-We test the effectiveness of our formulation using two complementary approaches (Figure @ref(fig:concept)).
+We test the effectiveness of our formulation using two complementary approaches (Figure @fig:concept).
 Short-term and long-term dynamics may differ following management disturbances, yet most ecological studies focus only on the long-term time scale.
 The short-term dynamics (or transient dynamics) is defined here as the period a system at equilibrium takes to reach a new equilibrium after a disturbance [@Hastings2004].
 Given the slow response of forest ecosystems to environmental changes, forest response to new climate conditions may last for a long period until reaching a novel equilibrium.